sourcery-ai/sourcery/README.md

 Our goal is to provide you with the type of code review you would expect to get from a colleague.
 We're not there yet, but we're continually working to get our reviews closer to that point.

-Add Sourcery to any public repo to get reviews for free or you can try it on any private repo for 14 days for free.

 ## Getting Started
 [Add Sourcery](https://github.com/apps/sourcery-ai/installations/new) to any repo to start seeing reviews on your new pull requests.